Canon M6 vs Panasonic GH4

 Studio photographers will appreciate that the Panasonic GH4 (unlike the M6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
+Both the M6 and the GH4 have been discontinued, but can regularly be found used on ebay.
+The GH4 was replaced by the Panasonic GH5, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M6 and the Panasonic GH4?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.